matinslh/Factera/README.md

 Navigate to Download section and follow the steps:

-Download factera version 1.4.4 from website. opren the terminal and type:
+Download factera version 1.4.4 from website. open the terminal and type:

 cd factera/